 10. Customer’s duty to cooperate

-10.1 The customer shall procure the software (including operating system) and hardware required for use of the contractual software at their own expense, install it in a timely fashion and maintain it in accordance with current technical standards.
+10.1 The customer shall procure the software (including operating system) and hardware required for use of the contractual software at their own expense, install it in a timely fashion and maintain it in accordance with newest standards.
 This shall take place only in the suitable, approved and intended version.

 10.2 The customer is obliged to use only suitable employees when using the contractual software.

-10.4 In the case of equipping the software with an online license, the customer will always carefully store the access data provided to them and shall use no program for circumvention.
-Lost online licenses, if permanently installed on a customer's computer, will only be replaced through the purchase of the protected software.
-The customer warrants that the software has a permanent and sufficient internet connection to the license servers of Palette.
+10.3 If the software is equipped with a computer-locked license or an online license, the customer will always keep the access data provided to him safe and shall use no program for circumvention.
+Lost computer-locked licenses will only be replaced by the purchase of the protected software.
+The customer shall ensure that the software has a permanent and sufficient Internet connection to Palette's license servers.